DreamyWanderer/Meteors_and_Light_Pollution_Analysis/README.md

 # Introduction to Data Science Course - HCMUS-VNUHCM - Final Project

+**This repository currently is not the lastest working version.
+The repo may contain codebase that does not work as expected or even does not work at all.**

 ## Inforation

 - Topic: Investigating Meteor-Related Phenomena and their Association with Light Pollution